Free WGU Digital-Forensics-in-Cybersecurity Exam Actual Questions & Explanations

 Use this topic map to guide your study for WGU Digital Forensics in Cybersecurity (D431/C840) within the WGU Courses and Certifications path.

-• Digital Forensics in Cybersecurity: Understand the fundamentals of digital forensics, including its role in incident response, the forensic process lifecycle, and how investigations fit into broader security operations.
-You must be able to identify when forensic investigation is warranted and describe the key phases of a forensic examination.
+• Digital Forensics in Cybersecurity: Understand the fundamentals of digital forensics, including the forensic process, chain of custody principles, and how forensic investigations fit into broader incident response workflows.

-• Legal and Procedural Requirements in Digital Forensics: Understand the legal frameworks, admissibility standards, and procedural requirements that govern digital forensic investigations.
-You must recognize compliance obligations, privacy considerations, and how to maintain evidence integrity for potential court use.
+• Legal and Procedural Requirements in Digital Forensics: Recognize the legal frameworks, admissibility standards, and procedural requirements that govern digital forensic investigations, including rules of evidence and regulatory compliance.

 Question Formats & What They Test